dct2012/4wm/README.md

   * client gets killed before question is answered. so if the question is, are you sure you want to exit, and you say no, that client is already gone.
   * firefox, libreoffice

+Exiting the Libreoffice suite when it has windows on other desktops cause crash

 Bugs
 ----